-Overall, almost 11% of the nutria harvested was utilized for meat and/or fur.
-This is a little less than half the utilization last season.
-The remaining 89% were disposed of by approved methods, categories include: 1) buried carcasses, 2) placed in heavy overhead vegetation, or 3) placed in water (Table 1.)
+Overall, almost 9% of the nutria harvested was utilized for meat and/or fur.
+This is up 22% from the utilization last season.
+The remaining 91% were disposed of by approved methods, categories include: 1) buried carcasses, 2) placed in heavy overhead vegetation, or 3) placed in water (Table 1).